 I remember the day you came to me.
 It was winter and very cold.
-My mind that day was more on “didi” (older sister), just a year and half herself, and at home without me.
-You came .. a small parcel wrapped up in cloth..
+My mind that day was more on your “didi” (older sister), just a year and half herself, and at home without me.
+You came – a small parcel wrapped up in cloth.
 I was expecting a shrieking, crying child, demanding to be fed/ burped/ changed and looked after.
 I had already steeled myself, resolving to not let your babyish ways monopolize all my time.
-Determined to also be fair to “didi”, an infant herself.
-Instead you were completely undemanding, quiet! as if saying “mom, don’t worry about me..
+Determined to also be fair to “didi, practically an infant herself.
+Instead you were completely undemanding.
+Quiet! as if saying “Mom, don’t worry about me.
 I can wait , check on her first”.
-And contradictorily, that won me over! the generosity, the patience , the “politeness”, that you showed as an infant.
-Even as a toddler, it was amusing to watch, the way you hero worshipped her, a putty in her hands. even when she was unfair, you let it pass.
+And that won me over! the generosity, the patience , the “politeness”, that you showed as an infant.
+Even as a toddler, it was amusing to watch, the way you hero worshiped her.
+You were like putty in her hands.
+Even when she was unfair, you let it pass.
 Your eyes saying you were not fooled by her tricks but choosing to be generous because, after all she was your “didi”. and worth being treated like a little goddess.

-But your strengths far outnumber your frailties and looking at the child you are today..
-I can imagine the man you will be one day.. a man of his words.
-A talented, intelligent , confident guy who will steal hearts with his words and win admiration with his intellect.
+But your strengths far outnumber your frailties and looking at the child you are today.
+I can imagine the man you will be one day.
+A man of his words.
+A talented, intelligent , confident boy who will steal hearts with his words and win admiration with his intellect.
 And one who would never ever hurt his “didi” or any other girl cause they are “princesses” meant to be treasured!
 And that day I would consider my job as a mom, well done!